LEAP-OSU/LWE_util/README.md

 # LWE-post-processing
 This repository holds code useful for post processing simulation results from Lightwave Explorer.
-Lightwave Explorer in a nonlinear optics simulation framework developed by Nick Karpowicz and can be found [here](https://github.com/NickKarpowicz/LightwaveExplorer/tree/master)
+Lightwave Explorer in a nonlinear optics simulation framework developed by Nick Karpowicz and can be found [here](https://github.com/NickKarpowicz/LightwaveExplorer/tree/master).
+The module holds functions which interact directly with the LWE module which can be found on the LWE GitHub page.
+This repository is currently a work in progress.